 #34 Tour the Benjamin Harrison Presidential Site

-The 23rd US President, Benjamin Harrison, lived for many years on the north side of the city – and his preserved home is now one of the historical Indianapolis, Indiana attractions.
+The 23rd US President, Benjamin Harrison, lived for many years on the north side of the city.
+His preserved house is now one of the historical Indianapolis, Indiana attractions.
+Visitors who want to learn about President Harrison, his life and his home can take a tour.

-Pro Tip: For a unique opportunity to see the inside of the presidential mansion, we suggest attending a Candlelight Theater production at the home.
+Top Tip: For a unique opportunity to see the inside of the presidential mansion, we suggest attending a Candlelight Theater production at the home.

 #35 Drink in the Local Flavor at Indianapolis Breweries

-Sun King Brewing is – by far – Indy’s most popular brewer.
+Indy breweries are the best places in Indianapolis to get a taste of locally produced craft beer.
+Sun King Brewing is Indy’s most popular brewer.
 Visitors who want a behind-the-scenes look at the production can even take a Sun King Brewery Tour.

 #36 Get Nostalgic at Tibbs Drive-In Movie Theater